Lotame/DataStream_Cookbook/Recipes/Load_Files_Into_Athena/README.md

 group by behavior_path order by cc desc;
 ```

-Then we can get the result we are looking for,
+There.
+Now we can get the result we are looking for.

 ```bash
  	behavior_path	cc
 	Lotame Category Hierarchy^Sports & Recreation^Football (American)	45380
 	Lotame Category Hierarchy^Sports & Recreation^Soccer	41506